Public image of Sarah Palin: Religion in public life

 After being nominated, Palin's religious views came under scrutiny from the media.
+Palin had been involved in Independent Charismatic circles and was a member of an NAR "spiritual warfare network" linked to prophet Cindy Jacobs, through which she was reportedly encouraged to go into politics.
+A video, filmed at the Wasilla Assemblies of God church, of dominionist New Apostolic Reformation (NAR) preacher Thomas Muthee praying that God would protect Palin from witchcraft was released during the campaign, also leading to critique.
+Her connection with the NAR led its leaders, particularly figurehead C. Peter Wagner, to see her as a political force for their movements.
+Wagner later expressed concern that Palin's NAR ties and the media's negative reaction to the Muthee video may have led to the campaign's loss.

 Palin spoke to a group of graduating ministry students at her former church, where she urged them to pray "that our leaders, our national leaders, are sending [U.S. soldiers] out on a task that is from God," and in the same remarks asserted that "God's will" was responsible for the Alaskan national gas pipeline project.

 Following the Republican National Convention, the McCain campaign told CNN that Palin "doesn't consider herself Pentecostal," raising the possibility for commentators that she might be downplaying her faith.
-A Rassmussen poll taken after the convention found that Palin was a draw with Catholic voters; the poll found that 54% favor Palin and 42% find her unfavorable, a 12% difference, while Joe Biden was viewed favorably by 49% to 47%.
+A Rassmussen poll taken after the convention found that Palin was a draw with Catholic voters; the poll found that 54% favored Palin and 42% found her unfavorable, a 12% difference, while Joe Biden was viewed favorably by 49% to 47%.

 Republican Jewish Coalition Executive Director Matt Brooks commented: "As governor of Alaska, Palin has enjoyed a strong working relationship with Alaska's Jewish community.
 She has demonstrated sensitivity to the concerns of the community and has been accessible and responsive."
 The Republican Jewish Coalition publishes a page on its website debunking what it calls "smears" about Sarah Palin, as well as an endorsement from Governor Linda Lingle, Hawaii's first Jewish and first female governor.